 Who I am.
 My name is Ava Gamez and I'm in love with American Sign Language.
 Just a little bit about myself: I've been a die hard Star Wars fan since 1997, I love a good cup of coffee and a great book, and I could eat breakfast for breakfast, lunch, and dinner.
 I enjoy volunteer interpreting for the Deaf at a local church.
-I have been teaching homeschoolers ASL for half a decade now and I LOVE IT!
+I have been teaching homeschoolers ASL for 7+ years now and I LOVE IT!

 Why did I learn ASL?
 I became fascinated with ASL at a very young age.
 My mom gave me my first ASL dictionary from my Deaf aunt, and I began teaching myself.
 Being home schooled K-12th, I was very good at getting all I could out of a book.
 By the time I was 12, I had the basics down, and that is when I met Christine Cox.
 She was an older woman who was blind and Deaf; I saw her interpreter signing into her hands and I asked if I could sign to her too.
 Christine was surprised and over joyed that I could communicate with her, even though I only knew the basics.
 She called me Little Ava, because compared to her interpreter, my 12-year-old hands probably were little.
 She would feel each sign I made in her hands, and then answer back.
 This started a lasting friendship.
 When I got into college I knew I wanted sign language to be a part of my life.
 As I took each class, I began to understand more and more that ASL was not signed English, but its own complete and unique language.
 I graduated with an Associates Degree and a Certificate for American Sign Language Interpreting for the Deaf and Deaf Studies.